Social Pressure & Social Anxiety

 Transform Your Thinking & Stop Experiencing Social Pressure

 Tranceformental CBT is available as Online Therapy if required

 The Tranceformental programme is a highly successful & pragmatic psychological training course, run over 10 sessions, that will teach you everything you need to know to understand your problem, identify how unhelpful thinking and limiting beliefs might be reinforcing the issue, and then show you how to make any changes to your unhelpful thinking styles or maladaptive safety behaviours that you may have developed as part of your coping strategies.

 Our Tranceformental CBT programme is an evidence-based, research supported approach used by mental health practitioners around the World.

-We offer all prospective clients an initial consultation to discuss your social pressure problems prior to commencing any treatment plans.
+We offer all prospective clients an initial consultation to discuss your social pressure or social anxiety problems prior to commencing any counselling.

 Cognitive Behavioural Therapy is a proven, evidence-based form of mental health counselling for developing a fundamental understanding of the dynamics of your problem, but also for learning new coping skills and strategies for sustainable change over your life.

 The full course costs £795 which you can pay for on our fees page.